Seen something unusual? MAKE A REPORT

 Nurseries

-movement of plants and plant material to orchards where Psa is not detected, and to the South Island, is strictly prohibited or restricted
+Movement of plants and plant material to orchards where Psa is not detected, and to the South Island, is strictly prohibited or restricted.

 The kiwifruit industry has introduced biosecurity controls to reduce the risk of pests and diseases being spread through the movement of nursery plants and shelter plants.
 The Kiwifruit Plant Certification Scheme (KPCS) is a major component of this and ensures all nurseries selling kiwifruit plants and shelter plants are managing biosecurity risk.